 As a teacher, it’s easy to want to help students in the makerspace, but it is part of the process for students to go through the creation process on their own.
 It’s how they will learn best.
 If we always fix things for them, they will not learn to fix things on their own.

-We also have two types of projects: independent or learning goal.
+We also have two types of projects: independent or learning goals.

 Independent: Students decide how they will use the makerspace and choose the project on their own.

-Learning Goal: We have students use the makerspace to create something in particular (usually related to a learning goal).
+Learning Goals: We have students use the makerspace to create something in particular (usually related to a learning goal).

-Check out this blog post that talks about some of the different types of learning goal challenges we do in our makerspace: What About Critical Thinking Challenges?
+Check out this blog post that talks about some of the different types of learning goal challenges we do in our makerspace: How to Leverage Critical Thinking Challenges to Your Advantage.

 Students need to test their creations when solving a problem.